sanskrit/raw_etexts_english/blogs/manasataramgini/2009-04-02_geopolitics-of-the-tantra-age-an-attempt-at-a-blunt-assessment.md

 +++
-title = "Geopolitics of the tantra age: an attempt at a bluntxa0assessment"
+title = "Geopolitics of the tantra age: an attempt at a blunt assessment"

 +++
 The va\~Nga-paNDita placed the following issue before ekanetra and me.